CHECK THIS OUT TOO

 b.
 Decrease Joint Pain and Stiffness: Several studies have supported the notion that practicing yoga at least once a week may keep joint pain and stiffness at bay!
 This decrease in pain/stiffness facilitates better functionality in daily life and improved movement outcomes.

 c.
-Psychological Benefits: The meditative aspect of yoga is extremely beneficial for the psyche.
+Psychological Benefits: exercise has been widely associated with the reduction of depressive symptoms for people with arthritis [research].
+The meditative aspect of yoga is extremely beneficial for the psyche.
 Through reconnecting with your yogi practice and breath, the individual is turning their gaze inward participating in self-reflection and practicing self-love.
 Many barriers that an individual may face with arthritis may be overcome by participating in the meditative aspect of yoga.

 d.
 Social Network: Arthritis oftentimes leaves individuals feeling alone and isolated due to the fact that they are unable to participate in activities they may have enjoyed before their diagnosis.
 By taking yoga classes these individuals may reconnect with peers in a new and fun way expanding their social network and reaping the benefits associated with social interactions.